Highverve/PLGL/README.md

 ## 1 — Introduction

 Procedural Language Generation Library (PLGL) is a code library designed for game developers who want consistent, fictional languages for their game's cultures and peoples, *without the time needed to create one*.
-The language author constructs the alphabet, sigma structures, letter pathing, character filtering for deconstruction, and other constraints; then, the generator processes a regular sentence, and returns a new, stylized sentence from your fictional language.
+The language author constructs the alphabet, letter groups, syllable structures, affixes, character filtering for sentence deconstruction, and other constraints; then, the generator processes a regular sentence, and returns a new, stylized sentence from your fictional language.

 ## 2 — Contents